 In this relatively poor region, with a large percentage of national minorities, neo-fascist and racist groups have been growing in strength and are becoming increasingly well-organised over previous years.

 In 2013, after attacks on foreigners, the then-head of the Ministry of Interior and Administration, Bartłomiej Sienkiewicz, cracked down on these movements, saying famously: “We are going after you” – but the proceedings against such groups then slowed down after the change of power in 2015.

 Currently, hateful symbols and slogans are treated tolerantly by law enforcement agencies, despite appearing more and more often at patriotic events.
 Sometimes, they are even considered expressions of, or at least an addition to, patriotic feeling.
-The Monitoring Center for Racist and Xenophobic Behavior claims that a group of several thousand people associated with the far right is in operation in Bialystok alone, supported by some local authorities and representatives of business and justice.
+In Bialystok there is a group of several thousand people associated with the far right, supported by some local authorities and representatives of business and justice.